 Some people with neuropathy have no symptoms at all, but the disease is discovered by chance during a medical visit.
-Many people have symptoms including numb feeling, tingling, extreme sensitivity to touch, muscle weakness, pins and needles and general discomfort and pain (often described as stabbing or burning pain).
+Many people have symptoms including numbness, tingling, extreme sensitivity to touch, muscle weakness, pins and needles and general discomfort and pain (often described as stabbing or burning pain).
 The problems are usually in the hands and or feet and can radiate up the limbs.
-Around 50% of people with neuropathy have substantial pain, which is often worse at night and plays havoc with their sleep.
+Many people with neuropathy have substantial pain, which is often worse at night and plays havoc with their sleep.
 Longer term the numbness can increase the risk of falls, make it difficult to walk, make it difficult to detect injures to the hands and feet, lead to deformities (due to weakness), muscle atrophy and even foot ulcers.

 Causes of Neuropathy in Western Medicine